izyanbolhan/sql-data-warehouse-and-analytics-project/README.md

   - both sources combined into a single, user-friendly data model designed for analytical queries
   - documention of the data model provided to support both business stakeholders and analytics team

+All the project tasks for each project phase is published in here : https://cumbersome-cart-7b4.notion.site/Data-Warehouse-Project-3640acd473c58016bea4c69c964b1a61